You may have heard about the documentary Planet of the Humans. You should definitely see the movie, but read this post

-The image of Americans protesting against busloads of refugee children represents a new low in American hatred of the "other."
+Soundtrack in my head: The Clash, "Straight To Hell" The image of Americans protesting against busloads of refugee children represents a new low in American hatred of the "other."
 To them, it matters little that these children are refugees and desperately fleeing for their lives.
-They are "illegals" that don't belong here--regardless of their needs, regardless of what U.S. federal law saws, and regardless … Continue reading joe strummer sang about this border crisis hypocrisy 30 years ago
+They are "illegals" that don't belong here--regardless of their needs, … Continue reading joe strummer sang about this border crisis hypocrisy 30 years ago

-The US Supreme Court's decision in Burwell vs. Hobby Lobby has opened the floodgates for supposedly secular companies to claim a "religious exemption" from rights that employees and potential employees would otherwise enjoy.
-Suddenly, a new reality is emerging that when a company owner's religious beliefs conflict with that of their employees, the company owner … Continue reading your boss’s religious exemption and you
+Soundtrack in my head: The Flaming Lips, "Shine On Sweet Jesus" The US Supreme Court's decision in Burwell vs. Hobby Lobby has opened the floodgates for supposedly secular companies to claim a "religious exemption" from rights that employees and potential employees would otherwise enjoy.
+Suddenly, a new reality is emerging that when a company owner's … Continue reading your boss’s religious exemption and you

 Soundtrack in my head: Noosa, "Walk On By (Sound Remedy Remix)" A new internet discovery has given me a new favorite song.
 At some point while on YouTube, I stumbled across this video showing time-lapse scenes of life in Madison.
-The time-lapse filming is incredible in and of itself but what blew me away was the song that accompanied it.
-The closing credits of the video … Continue reading new internet discovery: noosa, “walk on by”
+The time-lapse filming is incredible in and of itself but what blew me away was … Continue reading new internet discovery: Noosa, “Walk On By”

-How would you feel if a new company set up shop in your town and immediately proceeded to start breaking the city's laws?
-And when threatened with enforcement of such laws declared that your laws were outdated and needed to be changed?
-Now imagine a company whose very business plan involved deliberately breaking such laws … Continue reading lyft and uber: 20% tech, 80% talk, and 100% invasive species
+Soundtrack in my head: They Might Be Giants, "Don't Let's Start" vainodesositis / Pixabay How would you feel if a new company set up shop in your town and immediately proceeded to start breaking the city's laws?
+And when threatened with enforcement of such laws declared that your laws were outdated and needed to be … Continue reading Lyft and Uber: 20% tech, 80% talk, and 100% invasive species